confidential-containers/confidentialcontainers.org/content/en/blog/2024/policing-a-sandbox.md

 		"aztdxvtpm.tpm.pcr10": [],
 ```

+### Size Limitations

+In practice there are limitations with regards to the size of init-data bodies.
+Especially the policy sections of such a document can reach considerable size for complex pods and thus exceed the limitations that currently exist for annotation values in a Kubernetes Pod.
+As of today various options are being discussed to work with this limitation, ranging from simple text-compression to more elaborate schemes.

 ## Conclusion

 In this article we discussed the challenges of ensuring the integrity of a Confidential Container workload at runtime.
-We've seen that the dynamic nature of a Pod and the Kubernetes Control Plane make it hard to predict exactly what will be executed in a TEE.
-We've discussed how a policy engine can be used to enforce invariants on such a dynamic workload and how Init-Data can be used to provision a policy into a Confidential Guest VM.
-Finally, we've seen how the integrity of Init-Data can be established by linking it to the TEE's hardware evidence.
+We’ve seen that the dynamic nature of a Pod and the Kubernetes Control Plane make it hard to predict exactly what will be executed in a TEE.
+We’ve discussed how a policy engine can be used to enforce invariants on such a dynamic workload and how Init-Data can be used to provision a policy into a Confidential Guest VM.
+Finally, we’ve seen how the integrity of Init-Data can be established by linking it to the TEE’s hardware evidence.

+_Thanks to Fabiano Fidêncio and Pradipta Banerjee for proof-reading and ideas for improvements!_